 If you click here and select one of the plans, you'll immediately get the 25% discount in your first month.

-If you want to apply it manually, you have to visit Penji, select one of the plans and select "Billing: Monthly".
-Where it says "Promo code", you write "FAILORY25".
+If you want to apply it manually, you have to visit Penji, select one of the plan and select "Billing: Monthly" create an account and where it says "Promo code", you write "FAILORYXPENJI25"F

 How Penji Works